The Rural Digest

 There is a critical need across the U.S. for local, available immigration legal services for victims of abuse, sexual assault and/or trafficking.
 With legal assistance to regularize immigration status, victims and survivors increase their choices: to leave, apply for a civil protection order, participate in the criminal court process, and/or take action in other ways that address the violence.

 - Catholic Legal Immigration Network, Inc. (CLINIC), a national resource center, assists advocates in becoming authorized immigration-law non-attorneys through a Board of Immigration Appeals (BIA) recognition and accreditation program.
 The BIA program enhances a CCR’s ability to meet the dire needs of immigrant survivors.
-Listen to a recent rural webinar about this unique project.

 - National Immigrant Women’s Advocacy Project has many resources related to a criminal legal system response to immigrant survivors.
 Some highlights: